 The temple is structured on nine levels with 2,672 wall reliefs.
 The most famous parts of Borobudur are the top three floors with their bell-shaped stupas.
 If you look through one of their holes, you can see Buddha sitting comfortably in a lotus position inside.

 My Sunrise at Borobudur

 This adventure stuck in my mind for too long, and even though my expectations were based solely on a 15 years old photo (ok, I did check more recent images too, and they are stunning as well) I was sure it’s going to be one to remember.

 The official temple opening is at 6:00 AM, so I had to go for the “Sunrise at Borobudur Ticket” from the Manhoara resort.
 Manohara is located on the temple’s property and is the only option for early access.

 Now here is something you should know about me – in my daily life I hate getting up early.
 When I travel, however, I cherish the opportunity to wake up before everyone else and have all the astonishing landmarks to myself.
 Well in Indonesia my waking-up-early-to-be-alone system failed me.
 First, it was mount Bromo and its rush hour at 3:00 AM, and now it was happening again at Borobudur.

 When I got up to the top, there were already a dozen people there.
 At the time of the actual sunrise, they were more than a hundred…far away from the secluded nirvana experience I had planned.

-A good thing about Borobudur is that it has so many stupas and levels, it’s not that hard to find a place where people will be out of your sight.
-And since most of the visitors had the same intent of peaceful sunrise watching as me, there weren’t a lot of noises besides the camera shutters and some cranky roosters in the village nearby.
+A good thing about the temple is that it has so many stupas and levels, it’s not that hard to find a place where people will be out of your sight.
+And since most of the visitors had the same intent of peaceful sunrise watching, there wasn’t a lot of noise besides the camera shutters and some cranky roosters in the village nearby.